Yousef-sawy/Employee-Management-System2/README.md

 # Employee Management System

 This is a full-stack Employee Management System built using Django (Backend) and Vue.js (Frontend).
-It provides role-based access control, workflow automation, and RESTful APIs for efficient employee management.
+It provides role-based access control but admin is implemented only, and RESTful APIs for efficient employee management.

 ## Features